solidjs/solid-hackernews/README.md

 # Solid Hacker News

 Demo app based on [Vue Hackernews 2.0](https://github.com/vuejs/vue-hackernews-2.0).
-Uses Solid and Solid App Router.
+Uses Solid and Solid App Router, vite & SSR.

 You can view it [here](http://ryansolid.github.io/solid-hackernews).

 ## Testing Locally:

 First, you'll need to clone this repo, then cd into the `solid-hackernews` folder

-Then, run `npm install` to install all dependencies
+Then, run `pnpm install` to install all dependencies

-Lastly, run `npm run start` and the web-app will open in your default browser at `http://localhost:5000/`
+Lastly, run `pnpm dev` and the web-app will open in your default browser at `http://localhost:3000/` in dev mode

+Run `pnpm build && pnpm serve` and the web-app will be built in a `dist` folder and serve on localhost:3000

 Happy Hacking!